Arpnik/Image-Watermarking-matlab/README.md

 # Image-Watermarking-Matlab
-## The main goal of the project is to check the robustness of the spatial watermarking scheme.
+## The main goal of the project is to check the robustness of the spatial bit manipulation watermarking scheme.

 To describe the procedure briefly: